Updated on September 18, 2023

 • Color Vision Test.
 Your provider will show you images with colored dots.
 Subtle color differences in the dots will reveal numbers.
 People with color blindness may not be able to see the numbers.

 • Corneal Topography.
-This test shows a curvature of the cornea to fit contact lenses or prepare for corneal transplants and other eye surgery.
+This test shows a curvature of the cornea to fit contact lenses.
+It also prepares for corneal transplants and other eye surgery.

 • Ophthalmoscopy.
 Your provider may use eyedrops to dilate your pupils.
 They will shine a light in your eye to examine your cornea, lens, retina, optic nerve, and surrounding blood vessels.

 • Tonometry.
 Your provider will use a tonometer to blow a small puff of air onto the cornea.
-The test detects problems with pressure in the eye.
-Increased pressure is a sign of glaucoma.8
+It’s a reliable method for detecting glaucoma, as increased pressure is a key indicator of this condition.8

 Summary